as-dr/pears/README.md

 ## NB

-Currently, only mp3 files can be streamed.
-Please expect stability issues and bugs.
+1. **Currently, only `mp3` files can be streamed.** Remember them?

+1. Please expect stability issues and bugs.

+1. Streaming performance will vary depending on peer connections & locations

 ## Development